 The bid protest hearing — what to expect

-Because bid protest hearings are part of the Bid Unit's investigation as to whether a violation of Bid Law has occurred, the Bid Unit requests that parties present any information that may assist it in its investigation.
+Because bid protest hearings are part of the Bid Unit's investigation as to whether a violation of Bid Laws has occurred, the Bid Unit requests that parties present any information that may assist it in its investigation.
 Such information may come in the form of testimony from witnesses or through the presentation of documentary evidence, if relevant, such as: bid specifications; lists of past projects performed; and evaluations from past projects.
+Audio of the hearing will be digitally recorded.

 Bid Unit decisions